ardaergin/VBL/markdown_files/payment.md

 ---

 Studies that require more engagement from the participant (i.e., studies with an additional payment incentive), are subject to a higher rate of payment.
 If this is the case for you, please email us at [vbl@vu.nl](mailto:vbl@vu.nl).

+**Do you have an incentivized study?** You can pay different participants different amounts.
+This can be arranged after the study is conducted.
+Please see the page for [granting or denying payment](granting-or-denying-payment)